Posted on 18th December, 2018 by Jared Orlin

 This is not just simply adding computers to classrooms.
 The blended learning approach is making a fundamental change to today’s learning experience, allowing us to blend the bricks-and-mortar learning environment with technology in order to generate a more complete and memorable picture of the topic at hand.

-Through the integration of traditional face-to-face learning with self-paced instructions based in computer activities, blended learning provides both trainers and learners with a more differentiated and personalised educational programme.
+Through the integration of traditional face-to-face learning with self-paced instructions based in computer activities, blended learning provides both trainers and learners with a more differentiated and personalized educational program.
 This kind of learning recommends that a portion of the content is transmitted online, where learners maintain control over their own time, place, pace and the path they follow.

 Blended learning will require the actual or live virtual presence of both the instructor and learner in a classroom or workshop setup, as well as guidance/mentoring connectivity between the material provided through the online activities and content transmitted in the classroom.

-The blended learning models with the greatest applications to present-day academia – and the ones used with great success in corporate L&D – are The Flipped Classroom Model, the Station Rotation Model, the Lab Rotation Model and the Flex Model.
+The blended learning models with the greatest applications to present-day academia, and the ones used with great success in corporate L&D, are the:

 The Flipped Classroom Model is a blended learning model in which the original learning scheme gets inverted.
 Instead of learners attending a face-to-face training session, followed up by some online self-paced learning (what you might call homework if the model were applied to a school setting), the Flipped Classroom model puts the focus on the online learning.
 Learners consume the prescribed content on their own time, perhaps via a mobile device, and then come to the classroom prepared to discuss the topic or receive supporting information.
 In this model, the course instructor or facilitator goes from being a ‘sage on the stage’ (in a traditional face-to-face environment) to a ‘guide on the side’.